asitnikoff/rsschool-cv/cv.md

 I'm a freshman in BSUIR on faculty of Computer-Aided Design.
 In the 8-th form of my school I started to participate in competitive programming olympiads.
 Have some experience in **JSP**, **Django** and **C++**.

+Because of my good learning ability and positivity, I can fit into any team.
+I will not be bored :)

-I'm currently taking courses in Front-end development, wanting to try something new for myself.
+So I'm currently taking courses in Front-end development, wanting to try something new for myself.

 ## Skills